CraftyClark/mysidewalk-take-home-project/README.md

 # mysidewalk data engineer take home project
-I decided to not upload the large data file to github but you can download the source data input file here-> https://data.sfgov.org/api/views/nuek-vuh3/rows.csv?accessType=DOWNLOAD&bom=true&format=true
+I decided to not upload the large data file to github but you can download the source data input file here -> https://data.sfgov.org/api/views/nuek-vuh3/rows.csv?accessType=DOWNLOAD&bom=true&format=true

+The instructions I followed when creating this program can be found in file 'project_instructions.md'

 How to run program:
 1. Unzip and extract using 7zip